Roua91/Computer_science_Courses/Algorithms/Sorting/SelectionSort/ReadMe.md

 [SelectionSort.java](https://github.com/Roua91/Courses/blob/main/Algorithms/Sorting/SelectionSort/SelectionSort.java)

 ## Explanation
 - Outer Loop: Runs from the start of the array to the second to last element.
-It tracks the boundary of the sorted and unsorted subarrays.//
+It tracks the boundary of the sorted and unsorted subarrays.
-- Inner Loop: Finds the minimum element in the unsorted subarray.//
+- Inner Loop: Finds the minimum element in the unsorted subarray.
 - Swapping: After finding the minimum element, it is swapped with the first element of the unsorted subarray, effectively expanding the sorted subarray by one element